zacharyetters/portfolio-website/content/projects/2024-04-cisco-ap-config/index.md

 ---
 title: 'Building a WLAN using Cisco APs'
-summary: 'This post will showcase me creating a WLAN using Cisco APs and a Cisco WLC.'
+summary: 'This post showcases the creation of a WLAN using Cisco APs and a Cisco WLC, highlighting design, configuration, and key takeaways.'
-description: 'This post will showcase me creating a WLAN using Cisco APs and a Cisco WLC.'
+description: 'Demonstrating a WLAN deployment with Cisco APs and a Cisco WLC, including setup, configuration, and practical insights.'
 categories: []
 tags: []
 date: 2024-04-21